ast-hugger/VictoryCoffee/README.md

 Newspeak value is represented as a single JVM Object reference, with integers always wrapped.
 It is simple.

-Commit 58a6826, not explicitly marked as a branch, is a stable state of the system in which every Newspeak value is represented in object fields, temporary variables and method arguments, and on the JVM stack as an Object/int pair.
+Commit 58a6826, which is a common ancestor of the three branches below, is in itself a stable state of the system in which every Newspeak value is represented in object fields, temporary variables, method arguments, and on the JVM stack as an Object/int pair.
 If the Object part is NsObject.UNDEFINED, then the value is an integer and the int part is holding its value.
 Method return values are always objects.
 If a method returns an int, it returns it wrapped in PrimitiveReturnValue.

 The IntReturnStackSameOrder branch is a derivative of commit 58a6826 in which instead of wrapping an int to be returned from a method, the